Thermocouples: Function and Application

 Thermocouples are thermometers that are widely used in industrial temperature measurement.
-They are particularly useful for measuring high temperatures.
+They are particularly suitable for measuring high temperatures.
 But how do thermocouples work?
 How can you measure temperatures with two simple wires?
-The key to understanding is in the Seebeck effect.
+The key to understanding lies in the Seebeck effect.

-The Seebeck effect, first described by Thomas Johann Seebeck in 1821, is the phenomenon that a weak electric current flows in a circuit consisting of two different conductors when the contact points of the conductors have different temperatures.
-This connection of conductors is called a thermocouple.
+The Seebeck effect, first described by Thomas Johann Seebeck in 1821, is the phenomenon where a weak electric current flows in a circuit of two different conductors when the contact points of the conductors have different temperatures.
+This connection of conductors is called a thermocouple or thermopair.

-To understand the Seebeck effect, we can look at a single electrical conductor.
+To understand the Seebeck effect, we can consider a single electrical conductor.
 Inside the conductor are atoms between which free electrons move.
-In a state of thermal balance, the free electrons are equally spaced in the conductor.
+In a state of thermal equilibrium, the free electrons are evenly distributed in the conductor.

-However, when heat is added to one side of the conductor, the velocity of the free electrons increases at that point.
-The increased speed of the electrons displaces them to the cooler end of the conductor.
-A centre of charge is created at this cold spot.
+However, when heat is applied to one side of the conductor, the velocity of the free electrons at that location increases.
+The increased velocity of the electrons displaces them towards the cooler end of the conductor.
+A charge center develops at this cold spot.

-However, this effect alone does not allow reproducible temperature measurement, as it is highly temperature dependent and does not provide a constant relationship between temperature and voltage.
+This effect alone, however, does not allow for reproducible temperature measurement, as it is highly temperature-dependent and does not offer a constant relationship between temperature and voltage.

-To achieve a reproducible temperature measurement, two different metals with different electron properties in relation to temperature can be used.
-When these metals are connected and there is a temperature difference between the junctions, different charges centres of gravity and a measurable thermoelectric voltage are created.
+To achieve reproducible temperature measurement, two different metals with different electron behavior in relation to temperature can be used.
+When these metals are connected and there is a temperature difference between the junction points, different charge centers develop and a measurable thermoelectric voltage is created.

-An example of a thermocouple is the type N thermocouple, consisting of NiCrSi and NiSi.
-If there is a temperature difference between the contact points of the two conductors, a measurable thermoelectric voltage is produced, which can be measured with a voltmeter.
+An example of a thermocouple is the Type N thermocouple, consisting of NiCrSi and NiSi.
+When there is a temperature difference between the contact points of the two conductors, a measurable thermoelectric voltage is generated, which can be detected with a voltmeter.

 1. The two conductors must be connected to each other.

-2. There must be a temperature difference between the connection points T1 and T2.
+2. There must be a temperature difference between the junction points T1 and T2.

-Thermocouples are available in different types, each characterised by the material combination of their wires.
-Each type has its own advantages and disadvantages as well as specific applications.
+Thermocouples come in various types, each characterized by the material combination of their wires.
+Each type has its own advantages and disadvantages as well as specific areas of application.
 Here are some of the most common thermocouple types:

 • High temperature accuracy